hackclub/OnBoard/examples/ingredients/capacitive_touch.md

 # Capacitive touch

-## What is it?
-IMage!
-Description!
 A capacitive touch sensor allows you to sense the presence of fingers near a large copper area in the PCB.

 ![TODO: record our own image of a capacitive touch](https://cloud-i6dtyyfxm-hack-club-bot.vercel.app/01375.gif)

-Some microcontrollers (like the ESP32 series) have capacitive touch sensors built in, but even if yours doesn't it's very simple to add a capacitive touch sensor to your circuit.
+Some microcontrollers (like the ESP32 series) have capacitive touch sensors built in, or you can add a capacitive touch integrated circuit.

 ## Example Circuit

 ### Specific part with pinout!

 The TTP233H-HA6 is a great IC available on JLCPCB that can do capacitive touch sensing.

 ## LED Example